The proposed HSSIB Bill will fully establish us as an independent non-departmental public body.

-The Bill, if Royal Assent is granted, will establish our organisation as an independent non-departmental public body.
+If Royal Assent is granted, the HSSIB Bill will establish our organisation as an independent non-departmental public body.

 In September 2017, the Government published the Health Service Safety Investigations Bill (HSSIB) in draft.
 The legislation will allow HSIB to become a fully independent investigations body responsible for finding answers, giving safety recommendations and embedding new practices across the NHS.